patrinoua/microsolutions/README.md

 for the generated keys.

-This will work on a Mac, but if you are on another OS, it is possible that you will need to google in order to find the .ssh on the file system.
+This will work on a Mac, but if you are on another OS, it is possible that you will need to google in order to find out how to access .ssh on the file system.

 Following the link instructions, copy that and add it to your bit-bucket account.